ioam/sphinx_ioam_theme/README.md

-## About PyViz
+## About HoloViz

-sphinx_pyviz_theme is part of the PyViz initiative for making Python-based visualization tools work well together.
-See [pyviz.org](http://pyviz.org) for related packages that you can use with sphinx_pyviz_theme and [status.pyviz.org](http://status.pyviz.org) for the current status of each PyViz project.
+sphinx_holoviz_theme is part of the HoloViz ecosystem for making high-level tools to simplify visualization in Python.
+See [holoviz.org](http://holoviz.org) for related packages that you can use with sphinx_holoviz_theme and [status.pyviz.org](http://status.pyviz.org) for the current status of each HoloViz project.